lcouellan/judoclub/README.md

 * [`BootStrap`](http://getbootstrap.com/)
 * [`PhpStorm`](https://www.jetbrains.com/phpstorm/)

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details